ubidots/ubidots-esp8266/Readme.md

 ## Send one value to Ubidots

-To send a value to Ubidots, go to **Sketch -> Examples -> UbidotsArduino library** and select the "saveValue" example.
+To send a value to Ubidots, go to **Sketch -> Examples -> ubidots-nodemcu-master library** and select the "UbidotsSaveValue" example.
-Put your Ubidots TOKEN where indicated, as well as the WiFi settings.
+Add your Ubidots TOKEN where indicated, as well as the WI-FI settings.

 ```c++
 #include "UbidotsMicroESP8266.h"